 Salt: 0.03g

 Porridge is a brilliant heart-healthy breakfast.
 Oats are wholegrain and contain beta-glucan, a soluble fibre that helps to lower your cholesterol.
-These Quaker Porridge Oats - 1kg are very filling too, which will help you to consume fewer calories throughout the day and, as a result, lose weight.
+These Quaker Porridge Oats are very filling too, which will help you to consume fewer calories throughout the day.
+Pair with some form of protein - an egg white omelette, for example, or stir into yogurt for some tasty, protein-filled overnight oats.

 Nutritional information per 40g serving: